Archie Barwick: World War I

 Barwick obtained a position as an Instructor for the Australian 1st Training Battalion at Durrington Camp near Salisbury, Wiltshire, England.
 He undertook training at Tidworth for 6 weeks and then worked for 3 months.
-However he was returned the War and shipped from Southampton over to Le Havre, France, on the night of 25 Sep 1917.
-He fought with British Forces against German Forces in the blood and mud of the Ypres 1917 Campaign in Belgium and rejoined the 1st Battalion there on 2 Oct 1917.
-They were preparing to go into action and he fought in the Battle of Broodseinde on 4 Oct 1917, and in the Battle of Poelcappelle on 9 Oct 1917 and in the Battle of Passchendaele II on 26 Oct-10 Nov 1917.
-Later the King of Belgium recognised his 'conspicuous services rendered'.
-The next year Barwick fought with French Forces and British Forces against German Forces in the desperate German Offensive Campaign, including in the Battle of the Lys, Flanders from 9-29 Apr 1918.
-After a further 6 months conflict, he was wounded in action for a third occasion, when an exploding shell in the battle caused severe chest injuries on 15 Apr 1918.
-He was admitted to hospital in Etaples, but his condition was serious and he was transferred to Queens Civil Hospital Birmingham, Warwickshire, England on 20 Apr 1918 for 9 weeks treatment.
-He was discharged to leave in London but unfortunately caught the Spanish Flu and was admitted to Harefield Hospital, Wiltshire on 26 Jun 1918 for 3 weeks treatment.
-He recovered and was transferred to the Australian No.1 Convalescent Unit at Sutton Veny, Wiltshire on 18 Jul 1918.
-After 6 months treatment and rehabilitation he obtained Special Leave for 1914 soldiers and went to St Budeux Barracks, Devenport on 16 Oct 1918.
-He shipped out of England on 3 Dec 1918 and returned to Australia, landing at Melbourne on 27 Jan 1919.
-Barwick was discharged from the AIF as a Sergeant after 5 years service at Hobart on 30 Mar 1919.
+However he was returned to France, leaving Southampton for Le Havre, France, on the night of 25 September 1917.
+He fought with the AIF in the Ypres 1917 campaign in Belgium and rejoined the 1st Battalion there on 2 October 1917.
+They were preparing to go into action and he fought in the battle of Broodseinde on 4 October 1917, and in the battle of Poelcappelle on 9 October 1917 and in the battle of Passchendaele II on 26 October – 10 November 1917.
+Later the King of the Belgians recognised his 'conspicuous services rendered'.
+The next year Barwick fought with French Forces and British Forces against German Forces in the desperate German Offensive Campaign, including in the Battle of the Lys, Flanders from 9-29 April 1918.
+After a further 6 months conflict, he was wounded in action for a third occasion, when an exploding shell inflicted a 'severe' chest wound on 15 April 1918.
+He was admitted to hospital in Etaples, but his condition was serious and he was transferred to Queens Civil Hospital Birmingham, Warwickshire, England on 20 April 1918 for 9 weeks treatment.
+He was discharged to leave in London but unfortunately caught the Spanish 'flu and was admitted to Harefield Hospital,Middlesex, on 26 June 1918 for 3 weeks treatment.
+He recovered and was transferred to the Australian No.1 Convalescent Unit at Sutton Veny, Wiltshire on 18 July 1918.
+After 6 months treatment and rehabilitation he obtained Special Leave for 1914 soldiers and went to St Budeux Barracks, Devenport on 16 October 1918.
+He shipped out of England on 3 December 1918 and returned to Australia, landing at Melbourne on 27 January 1919.
+Barwick was discharged from the AIF as a Sergeant after 5 years service at Hobart on 30 March 1919.

-His two brothers Leonard George Barwick (known as Len & b 1894) and Norman Stanley Barwick (known as Stan & 1891-1917) also served in World War I. Len enlisted at Liverpool, New South Wales on 26 October 1914 and served mostly in the 1st Battalion, alongside Archie.
-He obtained Special Leave for 1914 soldiers and returned to Australia, landing at Melbourne on 2 Dec 1918.
+His two brothers Leonard George Barwick (known as Len & b 1894) and Norman Stanley Barwick (known as Stan & 1891–1917) also served in the Great War.
+Len enlisted at Liverpool, New South Wales on 26 October 1914 and served mostly in the 1st Battalion, alongside Archie.
+He obtained Special Leave for 1914 soldiers and returned to Australia, landing at Melbourne on 2 December 1918.
 Stan enlisted at Clermont, Tasmania on 8 July 1916 and served mostly in the 12th Battalion.
-After training in England, Stan was sent to war and went to the 1st Australian Division Base Depot at Etaples, France on 11 Apr 1917, where he was reunited with his brother Archie recovering from his second wound, from 16–21 April 1917.
+After training in England, Stan was sent to war and went to the 1st Australian Division Base Depot at Etaples, France on 11 April 1917, where he was reunited with his brother Archie recovering from his second wound, from 16 to 21 April 1917.
 Stan was killed in action near Remus Wood, Belgium on 8 October 1917.
 He was commemorated with 54,000 men whose graves are not known at Menin Gate Memorial, Ypres, Belgium.